israaothman/aboutMe/README.md

 - I add two more questions one of them I use while in the code and the other one I use nested loop (for inside while) and Array
 - finally I added a score for the user it contains how many right questions he/she answered ...{for the yes or no questions I count the yes as     acorrect answer }

+# Lab 04
+  - I did the pair programming with Raghad AlQuraan
+  - I turned all here questions on the guessing game to functions and so she did to my code

+# Lab 05
+   - I added additional touches to the CSS file
+   - I turend the js file to a function and I put the call for it on a BUTTON